kemmejer/Lunar-Lander-ML-Agents/README.md

 Execute the file **setup.bat** and wait until the installation has finished.<br/>
 > [!NOTE]
 > The setup of the Python virtual environment and the installation of the dependencies may take a while.
+> If the installation has finished, the window will either automatically close or show the following message:
+> "The setup has finished.
+You may now close this window."

 ## Running the application